silverbulletmd/silverbullet/docs/Install.md

    * [[Install/Docker]] — a docker container
 2. Be sure you enable [[Features/Authentication]] for security
 3. Deploy a [[TLS]] layer front of SilverBullet: browsers require `https://` (or `localhost`) for SilverBullet’s service worker, crypto, and clipboard APIs to work, so _you cannot_ reach a remote SilverBullet server over plain `http://`.
-4. Once that’s all set up, go through the setup flow and then follow [[Getting Started]] to learn the basics of using SilverBullet itself.
+4. Once that’s all set up, go through the setup flow and then follow [[Guides/Getting Started]] to learn the basics of using SilverBullet itself.

 # Cloud
 While [[Principles/Self Hosted]] is the intended path, if this is too much hassle for you.
 There is a simpler option by using [PikaPods](https://www.pikapods.com/pods?run=silverbullet).
 For a small fee (about $2 per month), you can run your instance there.
 PikaPods handles deployment, upgrades and backups and exposes SilverBullet securely via TLS.